 Underneath a mass of C20th accretions is an original C17th timber-framed dwelling.
 As far as we can tell the house was repaired late C18th with the frontage gentrified in late C19th.
 During its life, a poulterer ran his business from a building attached to the front of the house.
 Gabriel Machin, the renowned butchers in Henley-on-Thames, is believed to had its origins here.
 With the advent of the railway, the gentrification of the house reflected the expansion of a small agricultural village into a bustling town.

-Both the house and internal spaces are not only small but also restricted in height.
-This is due to their significant age and structure.
-A number of interconnecting rooms further restricted the utilising of space for a modern home.
-The extension and refurbishment creates additional and functional living space whilst still respecting the historic fabric of the building.
-The proposed layout includes the closure of the main entrance – adding usable space to the living area – and creating a new entrance into the adjacent single-storey wing (the old poulterers building).
+The house and internal spaces are small and restricted in height, primarily due to the significant age of the structure.
+A number of interconnecting rooms further restricted the utilisation of space for a modern home.
+The extension and refurbishment create additional and functional living spaces whilst still respecting the historic fabric of the building.
+The proposed layout includes the closure of the main entrance – adding usable space to the living area – and creating a new entrance via the adjacent single-storey wing (the old poulterers building).

 Working closely with a heritage consultant and the council’s conservation officer, we have secured permission for essential repairs and exciting contemporary extensions.
 Furthermore, this will ensure the longevity of this historic asset, adding another layer of history.